Make-School-Courses/MOB-1.3-Dynamic-iOS-Apps/Lessons/Lesson9/Lesson9.md

 2. Discern the value of new architectural patterns such as MVVM and VIPER so that you can choose what works best for your app’s design.

-3. Demonstrate to potential employers your understanding of best practices for organizing code and programming principles and design patterns:
+3. Demonstrate to potential employers your understanding of best practices for organizing code, as well as core programming principles and design patterns.